kiranraoboinapally/java-web-dev-practice/java/concepts_md/oops.md

 - `drive()` is a method.

 #### **Object**:
-- An **object** is an instance of a class.
+- An **object** is an instance/copy of a class.
 When you create an object, it gets its own copy of the properties defined in the class.
 - You can also call the methods of the class using the object.
+- We can create an object using new keyword.
+- When we can create an object then only memory will be allocated in heap memory

 **Example**:
 ```java